aharpervc/docs.anychart.com/Axes_and_Grids/Axes_Labels_Formatting.md

 ### Label Length

-If the label value is too long, it's possible to limit the number of characters using standard javascript method **substr()**:
+If the label value is too long, it is possible to limit the number of characters using standard javascript method **substr()**:

 ```
 // limits length of x axis labels to 3 or less